 The structure of retail has been changing in recent years, largely due to disruptive technologies and the increasing number of consumer touchpoints.
-This new reality has forced companies to rethink their strategies and has made even harder for stores to attract customers.
+This new reality has forced companies to rethink their strategies and has made it even harder for stores to attract customers.
 As a consequence, many retailers have closed stores and shifted their efforts to digital.
 The fast expansion of internet usage and mobile devices in emerging markets is the reason for sizable growth in e-commerce.
 The Retail segment in Latin America, where these sales channels are not fully developed, was the weakest-performing category in the Top 50 LatAm ranking, and seems to reflect the fact that this sector is in a transitional phase.

 Services (Communication Providers, TV Stations and Airlines)

 This year, the Services category of the BrandZ ™ Top 50 LatAm ranking includes Communication Providers (74 percent value share of the category), TV Stations (17 percent) and Airlines (9 percent).
-Services increased their total brand value by 53 percent - the best-performing category in the region, with a total brand value of US$26 billion, representing 20 percent of total value share in the ranking.
+Services increased their total brand value by 53 percent - the best-performing category in the region - with a total brand value of US$26 billion, representing 20 percent of total value share in the ranking.

 This year Globo (a Brazilian TV station) entered the BrandZ ™ LatAm Top 50 and contributed strongly to the category’s growth.
 Not only that, but Embratel and Net (Communication Providers) also are new to the ranking.
 Claro, another communication provider that is present in many countries in Latin America, grew in brand value by 19 percent.
 Embratel, Net and Claro belong to the same group, América Móvil.